 Overall, VRI proved to be beneficial for patients, clinical staff, and in-person interpreters.

 While VRI doesn’t replace the need for in-person and over-the-phone interpreting, it does serve as a great alternative in many medical scenarios.
 But to fully enjoy the benefits, you need a platform that makes it easy to connect.
-Enter BoostCare Telehealth, the telehealth system that leverages the world’s number one interpretation platform.
+BoostOnDemand is our offering to get you connected to qualified medical interpreters instantly.

 With BoostCare, you can connect with patients quickly and effectively—as well as suppliers and other support services.
 Plus, you’ll gain access to our Boostlingo Professional Interpreter Network (BPIN) of interpreters who speak over 200 languages.

 Think Boostlingo is right for you?
 Contact us today to start your free trial!